Farmer's Market at Junction Commons, Park City Photo: TownLift//Randi Sidman-Moore

 You can learn more about the Kamas Valley Market on their Facebook page.

-Rebecca Brenner's work has been featured in Time, the LA Times, Tin House, The Rumpus, and others.
-She has lived in Park City for twenty years, now with her two children and wild cattle pup.
-She is a member of Leadership Park City class 30, the Park City Community Foundation’s DEI cohort, founder of Mindful.
-Summit County, and a board member of Summit Pride.
-Her debut memoir, Paper House, will be published with Wayfarer Books in Fall 2025.
+Rebecca Brenner is a Park City–based journalist whose work has appeared in Time, the Los Angeles Times, Tin House, The Rumpus, and other outlets.
+She is the founder of Mindful.
+Summit County, a member of Leadership Park City Class 30 and the Park City Community Foundation’s DEI Cohort, and a board member of Summit Pride.
+Her debut memoir, Paper House, was published by Wayfarer Books in 2025.